BasharAlwarad/searchBar_lecture/README.md

    - Showcase real-world examples of search bars in popular websites or applications.
    - Discuss best practices for designing intuitive search experiences and optimizing search performance.

-10. **Q&A Session:**
-    - Encourage questions from the audience to clarify any concepts or address specific challenges they may be facing with implementing search bars in JavaScript and React.

-By covering these main highlights, you can provide a comprehensive overview of search bar implementation in JavaScript and React, catering to both beginners and those looking to deepen their understanding of the topic.